Naalu/ds-senior-capstone-projects-website/deliverables/Implementation.md

 ## UX Design

+The main design constraint that form the crux of this project is that it needs to be easily usable for laymen, even from the point of view of the admin.
+Besides the developers, people interacting with the system should not have to deal with code or complex technical environments.
+As such, when fully developed, all interaction with the systems should be done throught a web client.

+The main two avenues that interaction will be funneled through are the database management pages and the project search page.
+The main landing page will be the search page, meant to satisfy student, interested third party, and the bulk of faculty needs.
+The database management pages will be for the submission of new research projects by faculty members as well as the approval/denial/revision process of the administrator.

+Each page should have a layout that evokes the general design of the pages on NAU's Math and Stats Department by using similar navigation bar.
+The main panel of the page will be occupied on the top by a

 Describe the approach you adopted to design your user interface.
 Include some screenshots.

 Grading criteria (3 points): This section will be graded based on the appearance (aesthetics) and usability (ease of use) of the system.